WillQizza/uofa-cmput404.github.io/content/labsignments/heroku.md

 # Description

-Big lab!
-This lab contains two phases.
+**Big lab!** This lab contains three phases.
 In Phase One, you will build a simple Django website.
 Understand the fundamentals of Django's MVC architecture using the built in models and views.
 In Phase Two, you will deploy the Django application to [Heroku](https://www.heroku.com/).
 Understand the reasoning behind Platform as a Service (PaaS) businesses like Heroku.
 You may follow the official documentation.
+In Phase Three, you will be responsible for adding a message board and deploying it properly on Heroku!

 ## Warning!